 The embryos from animals, which are carrying or suspected of carrying pathogenic agents are removed and transferred into pathogen free animals.
 The embryo transfer method is the only one, which guarantees the removal of adventitious agents (viral, bacterial and parasite contamination) from your colony giving you pathogen free animals to work with.

-After hormone-induced superovulation and mating, females are sacrificed and embryos are transferred into foster mothers (CD1).
-The tissue fragment from offspring will be delivered to client for genotyping.
+After hormone-induced superovulation and mating, embryos are collected and transferred into foster mothers (mice CD1, rats SD).
+The tissue fragment from offspring will be collected for genotyping.

 Clients must supply the following: